Sistema Cheve: Exploration history

 In 2021, an entire new section of the cave was discovered, increasing its known length to 76735 m and its depth to 1536 m.

 The 2022 National Geographic TV film "Explorer: the Deepest Cave" documents the further exploration of the cave in 2021 as it was taking place by Bill Stone and a large team.
 The exploration team discovered that the cave appeared to end in a terminal sump.
 An expedition is planned for the spring of 2026 to dive the sump.

 Archaeology

 Pre-Hispanic peoples used Cheve Cave for their ceremonial practices.
-In the Cuicatec region, most beliefs focus on a mystical figure called Señor del Cerro ("Lord of the Hill") who dwells in Cheve and cures souls is said to reside there.
+In the Cuicatec region, most beliefs focus on a mystical figure called Señor del Cerro ("Lord of the Hill"), who is said to dwell in Cheve and cure souls.
 Numerous Cuicatec artifacts have been found within its passages.
-On January 24 and 25, 1988, the Cheve Archaeological Project (CAP) led by American archaeologist Janet Fitzsimmons in cooperation with archaeologists from the Instituto Nacional de Antropología e Historia (INAH) Oaxaca division, explored, recorded and mapped portions of the cave.
-They discovered impressive jade beads, a wooden mask, in situ vessels, buried human remains and obsidian blades, believed to have been used in bloodletting ceremonies.
+On January 24 and 25, 1988, the Cheve Archaeological Project (CAP) led by American archaeologist Janet Fitzsimmons in cooperation with archaeologists from the Instituto Nacional de Antropología e Historia (INAH) Oaxaca division, explored, recorded, and mapped portions of the cave.
+They discovered impressive jade beads, a wooden mask, in-situ vessels, buried human remains, and obsidian blades, believed to have been used in bloodletting ceremonies.
 The greatest find of the survey was a turquoise mosaic tablet that was discovered in Chamber 1 of the cave, named the Cueva Cheve Tablet.
 The tablet dates to the Late Postclassic Period (1250–1500 AD).
 One quadrant pattern includes a battle scene with winners and losers.
 The cave was also likely used from the Classic Period (250–750 AD), and evidence that the cave continues to be used ceremonially today by the local Cuicatecs.
 In the spring of 1990 and 1991, three archaeological chambers in the cave were excavated by a team of speleologists and archaeologists from the Instituto Nacional de Antropología e Historia (INAH).
 Cheve quickly gained notoriety as the deepest cave in the Americas and foot traffic to the cave increased significantly.
-A decision was made to take the artifacts to the Oaxaca Regional Museum of INAH so they were not looted and to prevent further humidity damage.
+A decision was made to take the artifacts to the Oaxaca Regional Museum of INAH so that they would not be looted and to prevent further humidity damage.